 The Roanoke River Blueway is a 45-mile stretch of outdoor bliss.
 Paddle sections of the blueway to connect greenways for a well-rounded experience in and around Roanoke.
 The Roanoke River is great for tubing, kayaking, canoeing, and fishing.
 Don’t forget your Virginia fishing license!
 Consider stopping by Roanoke Mountain Adventures for kayak, SUP, and tube rentals!

-At 32 square miles, Smith Mountain Lake is Virginia’s largest man-made lake.
+At 32 square miles, Smith Mountain Lake is Virginia’s 2nd largest lake.
 The on-the-water experiences are limited only by your imagination.
 Rent a boat or jet ski, swim at Smith Mountain Lake State Park beach, or let a carp suck your toes at Bridgewater Marina.
 However you choose to spend your #SML day, it’ll be better than any day in the office.

 When you #CrushFridayVA, you’re reclaiming your vacation days, of which 662 million go unused each year.
 Such a travesty.
 Extend your weekend getaway in Virginia’s Blue Ridge when you take Fridays off and let your hair down.